AbhiXverse/Solidity-journey/Day 17/Uniswap V1 Protocol.md

 - Liquidity Provision -
     - You deposit equal values of ETH and a token
     - In return, you receive pool tokens
+    - Later, you can burn those tokens to get your share of the pool